So you've saved for your deposit, you've compared your mortgage options, and you've exchanged contracts.

 Things to do when moving house

-When you’re in the early stages of planning your home move, say two months ahead, you should book sufficient time off work both sides of moving day.
+When you’re in the early stages of planning your home move, say 2 months ahead, book sufficient time off work on both sides of moving day.

-If you have children and you’re moving to a completely new area, you’ll also need to apply for a new school.
+If you have children and you’re moving to a new area, you also need to apply for a new school.
 Make sure you check that all the paperwork is in order for this.